 Burial Insurance vs. Life Insurance Pros and Cons

-- Doesn't provide income replacement for surviving dependents
+- No income replacement for dependents

-- Lower per-dollar cost makes large coverage amounts affordable
+- Lower cost per dollar makes large coverage amounts affordable

 - Permanent policies build cash value you can borrow against